This page is also availabel in: Spanish

 The structure in which the Franz Mayer Museum resides has its origins in the sixteenth and early seventeenth century monastery and hospital of San Juan de Dios, in the downtown historic center of Mexico City.
 The building as it stands today conserved from seventeenth-century and later constructions.

-The La Santa Veracruz Plaza
+The Franz Mayer Museum at La Santa Vera Cruz Plaza

-In this plaza, the gateways to two churches are visible: the first that of “La Vera Cruz” (The True Cross) the first church, built on what was then New Spain by Hernán Cortés, and the second that of a church built after the San Juan de Dios Monastery and other constructions also added after.
+In this plaza, the gateways to two churches are visible: the first that of “La Vera Cruz” (The True Cross) the first church, built on what was then New Spain by Hernán Cortés, and; the second that of a church built after the San Juan de Dios Monastery and other constructions also added after.

 The two churches built one in front of one another, about 100 meters apart.
 The two magnificent facades of these churches, of different styles from different historical periods